Mr H Jones

 Following completion of her PGCE and NQT year, Mrs Philomon was appointed Head of KS4 Science at her previous school, where she remained for a number of years before moving to the West London Free School in June 2014.
 She is keen to inspire her pupils to develop an appreciation of the value of learning in life.

-Mrs Philomon is particularly interested in narrowing the attainment gap for black and minority ethnic (BME) students within the educational firstname.lastname@example.org
+Mrs Philomon is particularly interested in narrowing the attainment gap for black and minority ethnic (BME) students within the educational system.

 Mr N Revie: Head of Mathematics

-Mr Revie graduated from Strathclyde University, Glasgow, with a degree in Mathematics.
-After spending two years doing voluntary work in Hungary, he returned to obtain his PGCE from Strathclyde University.
+Mr Revie graduated from the University of Strathclyde, Glasgow, with a degree in Mathematics.
+After spending two years doing voluntary work in Hungary, he returned to obtain his PGCE from the University of Strathclyde.
 He taught in Glasgow for two years, before moving to London where he has been teaching since 2000 in a variety of middle and senior leadership posts.

 For the past eight years he has been Deputy Headteacher at St Andrew's, Croydon, with particular responsibility for behaviour and pastoral care.
 A keen carpenter, he likes to have a project or two on the go around the house or in the workshop.